 This post contains affiliate links.
 For more information, please visit my disclosure page here.

 Where can I use this Whole30 Creamy Avocado Sauce?

 This sauce is very versatile.
 You can use it on top of many different types of salads, especially green salads and chicken salad, roasted veggies, veggie noodles and even fish and chicken recipes.
+Even if the recipe is creamy, I put a big dollop on top, like in this Creamy Parmesan Chicken Skillet!
 You can also use it as a dip sauce for baked sweet potato fries and chips.